Real Time

 Description

-* WHAT...Dangerously hot conditions.
-Afternoon temperatures 109 to 115.
-Major Heat Risk. * WHERE...Sonoran Desert National Monument, Aguila Valley, Tonopah Desert, and Gila Bend. * WHEN...Until 8 PM MST this evening. * IMPACTS...Heat related illnesses increase significantly during extreme heat events.
+* WHAT...For the Extreme Heat Warning, dangerously hot conditions.
+Afternoon temperatures 107 to 114.
+Major Heat Risk.
+Overexposure can cause heat cramps and heat exhaustion to develop and, without intervention, can lead to heat stroke.
+For the Extreme Heat Watch, dangerously hot conditions possible.
+Afternoon temperatures 108 to 118.
+Extreme Heat Risk. * WHERE...Sonoran Desert National Monument, Aguila Valley, Tonopah Desert, Gila Bend, Cave Creek/New River, Fountain Hills/East Mesa, Superior, Northwest Pinal County, West Pinal County, and Apache Junction/Gold Canyon. * WHEN...For the Extreme Heat Warning, until 8 PM MST Saturday.
+For the Extreme Heat Watch, from Tuesday morning through Friday evening. * IMPACTS...Heat related illnesses increase significantly during extreme heat events.
 Overexposure can cause heat cramps and heat exhaustion to develop and, without intervention, can lead to heat stroke.

 Instruction